 The compensation will be paid by the third party’s motor insurer and if not insured by the Motor Insurer Bureau / MIB.

 The amount of compensation your car accident claim in Scotland is worth depend upon the extent of your injuries.
 You have described your injuries as: whiplash, neck and back injuries, shoulder pain and a fractured sternum.

 The injuries to your neck and shoulder are most likely all part of your whiplash injury.
 In addition – it sounds as though another part of your back was injured, which might be your lumbar (lower back) or thoracic spine (middle part of spine), which in itself can be quite serious as can a fractured sternum injury.

 To establish the full extent of your injuries a specialist road traffic accident solicitor will instruct an orthopaedic consultant surgeon to complete a medical report for the purpose of your car accident claim in Scotland.

 This expert will scrutinize your GP and hospital notes, look at your x rays, examine you and complete a report setting out the injuries which can be attributed to the car accident, the symptoms you have already suffered and the symptoms you are likely to suffer into the future.

 The diagnosis into the future is critical to establish how much your claim is worth.
-For example – a whiplash lasting a year can be worth up to £3,800 – whereas symptoms lasting 2 years can be worth up to £6,900.
+For example – a whiplash lasting a year can be worth £3,000 less than a whiplash injury with symptoms lasting 2 years.

 Click compensation amounts to see examples of compensation amounts for all manner of road traffic injury.